Jeimer Candelario Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers pitching staff is 14th in the league with a collective 8.9 strikeouts per nine innings.
+- The 8.9 strikeouts per nine innings put together by the Brewers pitching staff ranks 14th in the league.

-- The Brewers have a 3.73 team ERA that leads all MLB pitching staffs.
+- The Brewers have a 3.77 team ERA that is No. 1 among all league pitching staffs.

-- The right-hander last pitched on Sunday against the Miami Marlins, when he went three innings, allowing four earned runs while giving up nine hits.
+- The right-hander's last appearance came on Tuesday against the St. Louis Cardinals, when he went five innings, surrendering four earned runs while giving up three hits.

+- The 30-year-old has an ERA of 4.49, with 7.7 strikeouts per nine innings, in 22 games this season.
+Opponents have a .278 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.